-The Project involves the construction and operation of the Alternative Larrabee Onshore Substation in Howell Township, Monmouth County, New Jersey (Figure 1.1-1).
+The Project involves the construction and operation of an onshore substation in Howell Township, Monmouth County, New Jersey (Figure 1.1-1).
 The substation is an onshore component of the Atlantic Shores Offshore Wind Project (the Project).
-The potential effect on aboveground historic properties from the Project offshore facilities will be presented under separate cover.
+The potential effect on aboveground historic properties from the Project's offshore facilities will be presented under separate cover.

-The Larrabee Onshore Substation is a gas-insulated substation consisting of two static synchronous compensators (STATCOM), an aboveground system of electrical bus bars and transformers, a control building, and a lightning mast which will be up to 80 feet (24.4 m) tall.
+The Preferred Larrabee Onshore Substation is an onshore substation consisting of two static synchronous compensators (STATCOM), an aboveground system of electrical bus bars and transformers, a control building, and a lightning mast which will be up to 80 feet (24.4 m) tall.
 The tallest components of the substation will be two 125-foot-tall transmission poles in the southeast corner of the site.
-The substation will receive electricity produced by the offshore components of the Project via a buried onshore interconnection cable to convert the incoming voltage is transformed to the voltage at the existing grid point of interconnection (POI).
+The substation will receive electricity produced by the offshore components of the Atlantic Shores Offshore Wind Project via a buried onshore interconnection cable to convert the incoming voltage to the voltage at the existing grid point of interconnection (POI).